-In this post, you’ll learn how the sales processes for B2B and B2C are drastically different from each other.
+In this post, you’ll learn how the sales processes for business-to-business marketing (B2B) and business-to-consumer marketing (B2C) are drastically different from each other.
 Understanding these differences will help you craft effective marketing strategies for each.

 1. Target Audience

-B2B businesses target their sales to other businesses.
+When it comes to B2B vs. B2C marketing, each takes a completely different approach because the target audiences aren’t the same.
 On the other hand, B2C businesses cast a wide net to target a larger audience, mostly individual consumers.

 B2C marketing teams, on the other hand, can direct their marketing campaigns to anyone who may be interested in their product.